 Candidates will need to complete the following steps to successfully apply for the position:

-- Candidates who are selected to be RAs will be notified within the last week of March (March 25-30).
-Candidates who are offered the RA position will learn of their community placement in their offer letter.
-Individual floor placements will be determined over the Summer.
+- Candidates who are selected to be RAs will be notified March 13.
+Candidates who are offered the RA position will learn of their general community placement in their offer letter.
+Individual floor placements will be determined over the summer.

-Any students who are interested in the RA position are suggested to attend one of the four informational sessions, in which candidates can learn more about the RA Position, ask specific questions regarding the process, and speak to current RAs about their experience in the position.
-Please note that attending an information session is NOT mandatory.
-The following are the dates, times, and locations of the RA Info Sessions:
+Any student who is interested in the RA position is suggested to attend one of the four informational sessions, in which candidates can learn more about the RA position and ask specific questions regarding the process.
+Information sessions will be held the week of January 19th (Thursday) - January 25th (Wednesday).

 The following are tentative dates and times of required trainings that candidates selected as RAs must attend.
 If you cannot fully attend these trainings, you cannot serve as an RA, as they are a requirement of the position.
 These dates and times are based off of last year's required trainings.
 These dates and times will be finalized at a later time and will be communicated in a timely fashion to all candidates who are offered positions.
 We ask that you do not finalize travel plans until you receive confirmed dates of trainings, specifically Fall RA Training:

 Spring Peer Leader Inclusive Leadership Conference:

 August 21, 2023-September 1, 2023.
 The Office of Student Engagement reserves the ability to modify Fall RA Training dates.